Kamil Khan Mumtaz: Career

 In 1966, Mumtaz was appointed as the principal of the National College of Arts (NCA), Lahore.
-Over the following decades, he became a leading voice in architectural education, environmental design, and heritage preservation in Pakistan.
+Over the following decades, he became a prominent voice in architectural education, environmental design, and heritage preservation in Pakistan.
 He emphasized the revival of traditional building techniques, sustainable materials, and the cultural spirit of place in design philosophy.

 Architectural philosophy

 Mumtaz believes that architecture is not merely the construction of buildings but the creation of a "spirit of place" that reflects the culture, climate, and values of its society.
 His architectural thought is characterized by: